 Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

-A: If you have now retired, and your total income — including pensions, investments or interest from savings — is below the personal allowance of £12,500 a year, you are unlikely to need to complete a self-assessment tax return.
+A: If you have now retired, and your total income — including pensions, investments or interest from savings — is below the personal allowance of £12,570 a year, you are unlikely to need to complete a Self-Assessment tax return.

 You are not alone.
 Many people go through their working and retired lives without having to complete a tax return.
-For those who are employed and pay tax through the PAYE (pay as you earn), income tax and National Insurance are automatically deducted from earnings.
+For those who are employed and pay tax through PAYE (Pay As You Earn), Income tax and National Insurance are automatically deducted from earnings.

-However, if people are self-employed or have additional freelance earnings, they will need to complete an online form to ensure they are paying the correct tax.
+However, if you are self-employed or have additional freelance earnings, you may need to complete an online form to ensure you're paying the correct tax.

 But there are a number of other cases where you may also need to complete a tax return — these apply to both working and retired people.